ngchloe/Lettherebelight/README.md

 ### Pre-training Preparation

-I made a quick villa in Sketchup and exported 2 linework views at 720px by 512px each.

-Sample views as inputs to SD 1.5 and ControlNet
+I made a quick villa in Sketchup and exported 2 black and white linework-only views at 720px by 512px each.
+Sample views as inputs to SD 1.5 and ControlNet:

 ![A720x512](https://github.com/ngchloe/Lettherebelight/blob/main/images/A720x512.jpg)